pexels-photo-696218

 The server who doesn’t write anything down (even when it’s a party of eight) – Although impressive, this memory prowess display makes me nervous.
 They’re going to remember that I want my burger medium with extra pickles and mustard instead of catsup and sweet potato fries, not regular?
 And do that for seven other people?
 Damn.
 It’s a lot of trust to put in a stranger, but begrudgingly, I admit most of the time (most) they get it right.
 Maybe I’m jealous.

 The disappearing server – He or she was great over drinks.
 We bonded over apps.
-Dinner was fun with even some chuckles, but then something went horribly wrong.
+Dinner was fun with even some laughs, but then something went horribly awry.
 We were promised a dessert menu…twenty-two minutes ago?
 Where did this person go?
 Are they still alive?
 Should we call 911?
 You look around and all the other servers are bustling about.
-You can’t help wonder, was it something we said?
+You can’t help wondering, was it something we said?

 Undertrained staff – We see this mostly during the summer on Cape Cod.
-Fresh-faced college kids stand around, many more interested in each other than serving.
-They’ll proudly bring a tray brimming with dinners, only to realize we’re still on appetizers.
-They blush and apologize while we do the confusing “changing of the guard” from one course to another.
+Fresh-faced college kids stand around, usually more interested in each other than serving.
+They’ll proudly bring a tray brimming with dinners, only to realize we’ve barely finished appetizers.
+They blush and apologize while we do the fast changing of the guard from one course to another.
 They finally hit their stride in mid-August, just in time for them to return to the quad.
-(And yes, I can kvetch, since I used to be one).
+And yes, I can kvetch, since I used to be one.

 The strange thing is I love restaurants.
-There’s nothing lovelier than hitting that sweet spot — a good meal with enough fellow diners to “see and be seen,” but not too loud and with good service.
+There’s nothing lovelier than hitting that sweet spot — a good meal with enough fellow diners to see and be seen, but not too loud and with good service.
 Which is why in my old age I prefer early dinners.
 Yes, I’m not proud.
-When the restaurant has become loud and screechy, it feels so good to pay the bill… and say goodbye.
+When the restaurant has become loud and screechy, it feels so good to pay the bill… and leave.

 What are your pet peeves about restaurants?
-Comments are always welcome and if you’d like to share…. please do!
+Comments are always welcome.
+Thank you!

-If you’d like to receive posts by email, just press here.
+If you’d like to receive my newsletter with lots of animal stories, the latest blog posts, and news, just press here.

 • Laurie Stone